PaddlePaddle/FastDeploy/docs/api/vision_results/mot_result_EN.md

 fastdeploy.vision.MOTResult
 ```

-- **boxes**(list of list(float)): Member variable, which indicates the coordinates of all detected target boxes in a single frame.
+- **boxes**(list of list(float)): Member variable which indicates the coordinates of all detected target boxes in a single frame.
 It is a list, each element of which box is also a list of length 4, representing a box with 4 float values representing xmin, ymin, xmax, ymax, i.e. the coordinates of the top left and bottom right corner.
-- **ids**(list of list(float)): Member variable, which indicates the ids of all targets in a single frame, where the element number is the same as `boxes`.
+- **ids**(list of list(float)): Member variable which indicates the ids of all targets in a single frame, where the element number is the same as `boxes`.
-- **scores**(list of float): Member variable, which indicates the confidence level of all targets detected in a single frame.
+- **scores**(list of float): Member variable which indicates the confidence level of all targets detected in a single frame.
-- **class_ids**(list of float): Member variable, which indicates all target classes detected in a single frame.
+- **class_ids**(list of float): Member variable which indicates all target classes detected in a single frame.